SethGHall/PythonHoneyPot/README.md

 > python HoneyPotWebserver.py
 ```

-Feel free to change the HOSTNAME, PORT, and SECONDS_PER_MESSAGE congigurations in the *config.ini* file, otherwise defaults will be supplied by the program.
+Feel free to change the HOSTNAME, PORT, and SECONDS_PER_MESSAGE configurations in the *config.ini* file, otherwise defaults will be supplied by the program.

 Default configuration file contains:
 >[DEFAULT]